janko/janko.io/_drafts/rodauth-a-refreshing-take-on-authentication-in-ruby.md

 * breaking away from Rails gives you mental space to design your library better
 * your library can now be used with other Ruby web frameworks too :innocent:
-* supporting new Rails versions becomes easier
+* supporting new Rails versions becomes easier too

-If one wanted to implement authentication in another Ruby web framework, the frequently recommended solution seemed to be [Warden].
+If one wanted to implement authentication in another Ruby web framework, the most frequently recommended solution seems to be [Warden].
 Warden is a Rack-based library that provides a mechanism for authentication, with support for multiple strategies.
 However, the problem is that Warden doesn't actually *do* anything by itself.
 You still need to implement login, remembering, registration, account verification, password reset and other functionality yourself (which is what Devise does), and I'd argue *this* is actually the hard part :sweat:

 ## Enter Rodauth

-We've actually had a better solution for some time now, but it just hasn't received enough attention.
+We've actually had a better solution for some time now, it just hasn't received enough attention.
 Jeremy Evans – a [Ruby Hero][rubyheroes2015], a Ruby committer, and an author of numerous Ruby libraries (most popular of which is [Sequel] and [Roda]) – has been developing a new full-featured authentication framework for the past several years, called **[Rodauth]**.
-Recently I've finally had the opportunity to integrate Rodauth into a Rails app at work, and I can safely say that its tagline – *"Ruby's <ins>most advanced</ins>
-authentication framework"* – is in no way exaggerated :ok_hand:
+Recently I've finally had the opportunity to integrate Rodauth into a Rails app at work, and I can safely say that its tagline – *"Ruby's most advanced authentication framework"* – is in no way exaggerated :ok_hand:

 One of the first things you'll notice is that, in constrast to other authentication frameworks which are built on top of Rails and Active Record,